Nhung55555/DSA-Project/README.md

 - Deposit:
 This module allows users to deposit money into their account, from which cash is converted into data on the app
 - Withdraw
 This module allows users to withdraw existing money from their account.
-When withdrawing, the withdrawal amount must be less than or equal to the existing balance.- Transfer
+When withdrawing, the withdrawal amount must be less than or equal to the existing balance.
 - Past Transaction
 This module supports users in retrieving old transactions, helping users manage finances
 - Logout: